Waterville Golf Links

 We can gladly recommend the best spots to eat and drink in Waterville during your visit.
-Some examples for food would be; the Smugglers Inn, Dooley’s Restaurant, the Butler Arms, and An Corcan Restaurant.
+Some examples for food would be; the Smugglers Inn, Dooley’s Restaurant and the Butler Arms.
 For a pint (or 2!!) we would recommend the Fishermen’s Bar, the Smugglers Inn, and the Waterville Inn.

 What to See and Do